 No matter what we do to Prince William Sound, we all know in our hearts that it will never quite be the same.
-So we need to go beyond restoration, to compensate the ecosystem and to compensate the public, through replacement and acquisition of equivalent resources.
+So we need to go beyond restoration, to compensate the ecosystem and to compensate the public, and yet more through replacement and acquisition of equivalent resources.

 I would like to talk a little bit more about what the three members of the trilogy mean.
 What does restoration mean?
-My hope is that question can be answered primarily by scientists and almost not at all by lawyers.
+My hope is that that question can be answered primarily by scientists and almost not at all by lawyers.
 In fact, there is very little guidance in the legislative history as to what restoration means.
 So my best answer is to leave it to sound scientific judgement.
 The lawyers really cannot tell you what it means.
 But let me tell you what I think it doesn't mean.
-Restoration is not cleanup.
-Cleanup is getting the oil out of the ecosystem and by that I include scrubbing rocks and bioremediation.
+Restoration is not clean-up.
+Clean-up is getting the oil out of the ecosystem and by that I include scrubbing rocks and bioremediation.
 It is not replacement.
 Replacement is restocking, reseeding, etc. So maybe we are talking about repairing physical damage, maybe we are talking about limiting use of areas to allow them to recover more quickly, maybe we are talking about removal of weed species that may have come in due to the spill.
-But we are not talking about cleanup or replacement.
+But we are not talking about clean-up or replacement.

-The harder issues on restoration are how far to go, when to stop, what is "restored."
+The harder issue on restoration is "how far do you go?"
+"When do you stop?"
+When have you "restored?"
 Here is the best formulation I can come up with.
-Again, I think it is more a question of sound scientific judgment.
-Ithink you ought to have the flexibility to use any methods to restore the abundance or health of naturally occurring populations and to restore natural diversity and community structure.
+Again, I think it is more a question of sound scientific judgement.
+I think you ought to have the flexibility to use any methods to restore the abundance or health of naturally occurring populations and to restore natural diversity and community structure.
 I use the word natural a lot, because I think we need to use care when we get this big chunk of money and want to spend it on things that might do more harm than good.
-We want to be careful about replacing the system with nonnatural genetic stocks that might change the ecosystem as much or more than if we just left it alone.
+We want to be careful about replacing the system with non-natural genetic stocks that might change the ecosystem as much or more than if we just left it alone.
 Understand that I'm far from an advocate of just letting the system take care of itself, but we do want to make sure we do not do things that do more harm than good.

 Replacement is a little bit easier concept.
-We are all familiar with restocking, transplanting, reseeding of shellfish beds, etc. But we do need to be cautious in this approach.
+We are all familiar with restocking, transplantation, re-seeding of shellfish beds etc. But we do need to be cautious in this approach.
 This will be controversial.
 I am certainly an advocate of trying to do as much as we can to restore or replace fisheries in southcentral Alaska.
 But I really don't think anyone wants Prince William Sound to be nothing more than the largest fish hatchery in the world.